enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * The confirm order button should appear large, prominent, legible, and highly contrasted against its surroundings
 * The confirm order button should be visible to a desktop resolution of 768 pixels high
 * Tracking scripts should correctly track each checkout step performed by the shopper
-* Tap/click targets should visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
+* Tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window

 ### Order Completion
 {:.no_toc}